 If you’re recently a transplanted apartment dweller or a well-read book gardener, you may fear using any type of “balanced fertilizer” like 10-10-10 fertilizer.

 You read somewhere that the use of anything but compost or organic fertilizers would poison the soil and plants or burn them up.

 Plant foods used in caring for the lawn or the home garden are no more “poisonous” to plants and soil micro-organisms than ham and eggs are to the average human being.

 Certainly, the farmers of the United States do not buy “poison” when they use millions of tons of plant fertilizer on their farms every growing season.

-A typical home garden plant fertilizer mix includes an analysis with the “fertilizer numbers” printed on the bag which guarantees the percent or N-P-K ratio of nitrogen phosphorus and potassium in the mixture.
+A typical home garden plant fertilizer mix includes an analysis with the “fertilizer numbers” printed on the fertilizer bag which guarantees the percent or N-P-K ratios of nitrogen phosphorus and potassium in the mixture.